Catholic University of Paris: Overview

 The university is known for its liberal theology and offers bachelor, master and doctoral degrees in various faculties.
 The Faculté de Théologie is a pontifical institution with the canonical authorization to educate men for the Catholic priesthood.
 The Faculté de Lettres is a school of the humanities with no explicit religious orientation.
 During the summer, the institute opens the Faculté de Lettres to international students for month-long terms.

 Professors at the university are recruited from sacred (i.e., theology, canon law, etc.) and secular disciplines (e.g., literature, philosophy, education, social sciences, economics).

-The Institut Catholic de Paris belongs to the European Higher Education Area and follows the LMD system.
+The Institut catholique de Paris belongs to the European Higher Education Area and follows the LMD system.
 ICP delivers state degrees recognized at the National and European levels (bachelor, master and doctorate degrees), canonical diplomas as well as its own diplomas.
 The majority of degrees and diplomas awarded by the Catholic University of Paris are state-authorized diplomas, as the university is certified to issue them by the Ministry of Education.
 Canonical degrees are awarded in the name of the Holy See and are the result of a prescribed course of study in the ecclesiastical faculties, such as theology and canon law.

 The university charges tuition, because the state does not pay the wages of professors at Catholic institutions of higher learning, as authorized under the Debré Law of 1959.
 The institute receives a state subsidy which covers 34% of its financial needs.
 The amount of the subsidy, derived from the Ministry of National Education, is independently fixed each year by the government within the framework of the national budget, without any obligation or contract of any kind.

 The university belongs to the network of the UDESCA (Union of the Catholic Higher Educational Establishments) which includes the five French Catholic institutes - Paris, Lille, Lyon, Angers and Toulouse - and is a member of the International Federation of Catholic Universities (FIUC), comprising 200 Catholic universities throughout the world.